voltaire-dta/CSVCombine/README.md

 ## Setup / Usage

 #### Prerequisites / Dependencies
-To run CSVCombine, we must be able to compile and run our code from the command line.
-As such, a version of the JRE & JDK installed on one's unix or linux machine is required:
+To run CSVCombine, we should be able to compile and run our code from the command line.
+As such, a version of the JRE & JDK installed on one's unix or linux machine is needed:

 `sudo apt install openjdk-16-jre-headless`

 `sudo apt install openjdk-16-jdk-headless`

+**NOTE: The compiled .class files are included in the project folder, so compilation isn't strictly necessary to run the program**

 Additionally, to ensure testing can be run from the command line, the JUnit Console Launcher standalone jar file should be downloaded.
 One has been included in this repository, but an executable junit-platform-console-standalone-1.8.0.jar is also published in the Maven Central repository under the [junit-platform-console-standalone directory.](https://repo1.maven.org/maven2/org/junit/platform/junit-platform-console-standalone/)